vishal-subbu/vishal-subbu.github.io/co-curricular.md

 ## Waterfall graphic print

 This project was done as a part of Envisage.
 Envisage is a student run Techno-Cultutral schow part of Shaastra.
-This was a grout effort where we ideated, designed and fabricated a device that creates pattern by controlling the flow of water.
+This was a group effort where we ideated, designed and fabricated a device that creates pattern by controlling the flow of water.
 I oversaw the coding aspects of the project which required Image processing, Arduino programming.
 I was also involved in the electronics part like circuit design and printing.
 The video of this in action can be seen  [here](https://www.youtube.com/watch?v=viiuwjyTfl4&t=191s)

 ![Waterfall graphic print]({{ site.url }}/assets/envi.jpg)